 These sour cream chicken enchiladas are the best enchiladas I have ever eaten.
+Mexican chicken enchiladas creamy and full of flavor.

 Tortillas filled with chicken, scallions and cheese and topped with a rich and creamy sour cream and tomato sauce.
 And to make things even better this easy chicken enchilada recipe is ready in less than half an hour.